oneapi-src/oneAPI-samples/Libraries/oneMKL/fourier_correlation/README.md

 You can remove all generated files with `make clean`.

 ### On a Windows System
-Run `nmake` to build and run the sample. `nmake clean` removes temporary files.
+Run `nmake` to build and run the sample.

+Note: To removes temporary files, run `nmake clean`.

 *Warning*: On Windows, static linking with oneMKL currently takes a very long time, due to a known compiler issue.
-This will be addressed in an upcoming release.
+This will be addressed in an upcoming oneMKL compiler release.

 ### Example of Output
-If everything is working correctly, the program will generate two artificial 1D signals, cross-correlate them, and report the relative shift that gives the maximum correlation score:
+If everything is working correctly, the program will generate two artificial 1D signals, cross-correlate them, and report the relative shift that gives the maximum correlation score the output should be similar to this:
 ```
 ./fcorr_1d_buff 4096
 Running on: Intel(R) Graphics Gen9 [0x3e96]